 The COPAS was developed in accordance with the above guidelines with the purpose to measure the testee’s cognitive function in a comprehensive way.
 It consists of symbolic test-items and measures the candidate’s Current Mental Ability, Potential to Develop and Eventual Cognitive Capacity if the optimal opportunity and stimulation for cognitive growth are available.

 In addition to the above, the COPAS provides a Profile of the six most important Cognitive Constructs, e.g. Analytical, Original and Figurative Thinking in problem-solving in practice.
 It also provides a measure of Accuracy with which the testee completed the test and applies his cognitive capacity in practice.
 The COPAS is quick and easy to perform and takes approximately 40 minutes to one hour to complete – depending on the areas the user wants to measure.
-The user is provided with a variety of options as to what cognitive information he wants to be printed out to serve his needs best.
+The user is provided with a variety of options as to what cognitive information they want to be printed out to serve their needs best.
 It also offers a low level of cognitive measurement in the form of VERSION II.

 The COPAS is also fully linked to the 5-Complexity Work Levels embodied in the Stratified Systems Theory (SST) of Elliot Jacques.